ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 In web development, I fell on my face a lot.
 I made stupid mistakes.
 I interviewed for positions and was rejected.
 I even considered giving it up after a period of remaining stagnant.

-During each fall, I lost a bit of confidence.
+During each fall I lost a bit of confidence.
 I even began to think that remaining in marketing would be the safer choice for my career.
 That's when I began to feel like an imposter.

 # How I got past imposter syndrome (at least temporarily...for now)